jamesTait-jt/go-performance-tips/README.md

 The Go runtime takes care of memory management for us, meaning we are able to focus on correctness and maintainability while writing applications.
 However, as mentioned before, for large programs, the garbage collection step can quickly become a bottleneck.
 Before we dive into some common memory issues, we should discuss the two main areas of memory.
 The stack and the heap.

-The stack refers to the callstack of a thread.
-It is a LIFO data structure that stores data as a thread executes functions.
+The stack refers to the callstack of a goroutine.
+It is a LIFO data structure that stores data as a goroutine executes functions.
 Each function call pushes a new frame to the stack, and each returning function pops (removes) from the stack.

 This means that when a function returns, we must be able to safely free the memory of the most recent stack frame, which means we must be sure that nothing is stored on the stack that must be used later.

-The amount of memory available to a thread's stack is limited, and normally quite small (this will be important later).
-Storing memory on the stack is very quick, and it is simple to free it as the memory is simply cleared.
+The amount of memory available to a goroutine's stack is limited, and normally quite small (this will be important later).
+Storing memory on the stack is very quick, and it is simple to free.

 The heap is an area of memory that has no relation to any specific thread and it can be accessed from anywhere within the program.
 This is where data is stored if it must be accessed after a function exits.
 Storing data on the heap is slow, and freeing the memory is not straightforward as we need to be sure the data is no longer needed.
 This happens during garbage collection and is a very expensive operation.